AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/cognitive-agents.md

 ```

 ### Steering Actions
-A pedestrian without moving it's not a pedestrian.
-The need of _Actions_ which can make it steers in a realistic way
+A pedestrian that doesn't move is not a pedestrian.
+The need of _Actions_ which can make it move in a realistic way
 inside the environment lead to the creation of particular behaviors such as _Flee_, _Wander_, _FollowFlowField_, _ObstacleAvoidance_... <br />
 As a potential part of a group, there must exist also some attitudes typical of this sort of formation such as _Cohesion_ and _Separation_.
 The creation of complex movements can be accomplished by combining different steering actions together. <br />